pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part1.md

 * GitHub Actions workflow run on GitHub hosted virtual machines or self-hosted machines

 As students and practioners of Cloud Native technologies, members often contribute lab guides for a variety of technology areas.
 Contributors submit content to the GitHub repository and are engaged in a gitops process.
-Contributions take many different forms, including creating issue tickets, resolving issues, making pull requests, and creating GitHub Actions to support CI/CD.
+Contributions take many different forms including: creating issue tickets, resolving issues, making pull requests, creating GitHub Actions to support CI/CD, technical writing, and code development.
-As part of making the contribuions, members
+The experiential learning is a key principle of the program.
+Providing members an opportunity to advance not only their cloud native knowledge but practice gitops skills by actively engaging in the community.

 ## GitHub Actions
 [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions) are powerful workflow tools built right into GitHub.
 GitHub Actions workflows are used to automate tasks within a repository and execution is triggered by events.
 GitHub Actions support many different types of event which trigger workflows, including push, pull_request, issues, etc.

-Let's take a look at the anatomy of a simple GitHub Actions workflow that does two things: (1) runs a bash command to echo the classic "Hello World!" statement and (2) runs a go program to display "Hello World!".
+Let's take a look at the structure of a simple GitHub Actions workflow that does two things: (1) runs a bash command to echo the classic "Hello World!" statement and (2) runs a go program to display "Hello World!".
+The purpose is to get a sense of the major parts of the anatomy and understand the power of and flexibility of each area of the workflow.
+We continue to dive deeper into these areas in subsequents articles.

 <!---
 ![hello-action.yml](../images/hello-action.png)